BaldeGi/Projet2/README.md

-Missing sqlite file for the data base and the virtual environment Can see preview of the page it generate in the image folder
+Missing sqlite file for the data base and the virtual environment\n Can see preview of the page it generate in the image folder